susanyang17/doc/tutorial/database.md

 ## Save Data into a Table
 Before you save a `Trade`, you need to extract user input from cells with getter.
-You still need a `Range` but call getter this time like:
+You still need a `Range` but you will call getter this time like:

 ```java
 private Trade extract(int row ){